Summer 2026 Events & Festivals in Richmond, VA

 For one weekend in August, Maymont Park is taken over by beautiful sounds and expressions of creativity in the form of jazz.
 The festival is a true celebration of the art-form and makes for a full weekend of entertainment.
 The Richmond Jazz Fest is one of the largest such festivals on the East Coast, meaning you’ll certainly get your saxophone and soul fix here!

 Watermelon and summer go together like peanut butter and jelly.
 Don’t believe us?
 Just ask the nearly 100,000 people who flock to Carytown each August for Virginia’s largest single-day festival.
-With more than 3,000 watermelons, 80 musicians, a beer garden, and watermelon-themed goods and edibles, you’ll be full and entertained at the annual Carytown Watermelon Festival.
+With more than 3,000 watermelons, 80 musicians, a beer garden, a massive kid’s zone, and watermelon-themed goods and edibles, you’ll be full and entertained at the annual Carytown Watermelon Festival.

 Taste the best of Richmond’s unique neighborhoods with the city’s top-rated, most delicious walking food tour!
 Book your tickets now!